ScOreX-242/holbertonschool-hbnb/part1/README.md

 ## 3. API Interaction Flow

-The following sequence diagrams illustrate the step-by-step lifecycle of standard operations.
-In all cases, the API routes the payload to the appropriate Service class, which validates the business rules (e.g., verifying that a user exists before creating a place) before instructing the Database layer to persist the changes.
+The interaction between the client and the server follows a strict sequence.
+Direct communication between the API and the Database is prohibited.
+Instead, the Service layer acts as a middleman.

+For instance, when a user attempts to create a listing or submit a review, the Service layer first validates the existence of the related entities (e.g., checking if the `owner_id` or `place_id` actually exists in the database) before executing the write operation.
+This prevents orphaned records and maintains database consistency.

 ### User Registration
 ```mermaid
 sequenceDiagram
     participant User